zehlchen/devzehl/content/buddha.md

 Medical cannabis cards are available but are no longer required for a **certified patient** to purchase cannabis from a legal dispensary.
 The certification is valid for one year and is effective immediately.
-The dispensary will have you forward the PDF document to them for their records.
-Purchasing cannabis **requires a valid Virginia state identification or driver's** every time you go to the dispensary; you will also be required to pay with **cash** or **direct debit** (like an ATM) and yes, there is a surcharge.
+The dispensary will have you forward the PDF document you obtained from your provider to them for their records.

+Purchasing cannabis **requires a valid Virginia state identification or driver's license** every time you go to the dispensary; you will also be required to pay with **cash** or **direct debit** (like an ATM) and yes, there is a surcharge.